hovey/mwe/git.md

 What is Git LFS?

-* Git Large File Service (LFS) is an extension for Git that provides versioning of large files.
+* Git Large File Storage (LFS) is an extension for Git that provides versioning of large files.
 Using Git LFS allows users to keep their repository a manageable size, makes the repo clone and fetch steps faster, all while keeping the same familiar Git workflow, with the same level of permissions control.
 * The [Git LFS Tutorial](https://github.com/git-lfs/git-lfs/wiki/Tutorial) provides a nice walk through.

-What files are used on this repo with Git LFS?

-* Geometry files can all be composed of large geometry files in Exodus format, STL, and diatoms.
-* See [`.gitattributes`](.gitattributes) for file types that are managed by Git LFS.

 The Git LFS server is already built into GitHub and GitLab, so only the Git LFS client needs to be installed on one's local machine.